colin-gourlay/sundown-sessions/src/content/releases/a/autechre/incunabula/index.md

 ---
 ## About

-Incunabula is the debut studio album by Manchester electronic music duo Autechre (Rob Brown and Sean Booth), released on Warp Records in 1993.
+*Incunabula* established Autechre as one of the most inventive and uncompromising electronic music acts of their generation.

 The album is a founding document of intelligent dance music (IDM), blending ambient textures with intricate drum programming.
-It established Autechre as one of the most inventive and uncompromising electronic music acts of their generation.